KuraiNorai/ACDBSSV/Updates.md

 ## Version 0.1.4 (2018/07/15 at 06:07 UTC)
 Updates:
 - Now works with the latest changes in ACDB
-  -- Notably the parser looks for the the text label in the attributes rather than the innerHTML (which was changed to the icon-label)
+  - Notably the parser looks for the the text label in the attributes rather than the innerHTML (which were changed to the icons)
-  -- Removed the 'Debuff Res' choice
+  - Removed the 'Debuff Res' choice
 - Made a toggle for the susceptibility list (click the "Susceptibility status" link to toggle their appearance)
 - Added more options to showResistant (see the // comments in the script for more details)
 - Added an option to reflect the icon's background table colour to the gradient style defined rather than the default green/red option (if you want to, personally I think that the green/red looks good.
 To change the olour, modify binomialColor in the midst of the code)